jaspector

 A building permit is required before erecting, constructing, enlarging, altering, repairing, moving, improving, removing, converting, or demolishing any building or structure in unincorporated Grand County.
 A permit is also required for installation or modification of electrical, gas, mechanical, or plumbing systems regulated by code.
 When in doubt, contact 435-259-4134 before starting work.

-Typical processing time is Plan review approximately up to 2 weeks; subject to workload and staffing.
+Building permit processing times in unincorporated Grand County, UT typically run Plan review approximately up to 2 weeks; subject to workload and staffing.
 Allow additional time for required outside-agency signoffs..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Grand County, UT.
 The following work is generally exempt: One-story detached accessory structures under 200 square feet used as tool sheds, playhouses, or similar (excluding storm shelters) - may still require zoning development permit; Fences not exceeding 7 feet in height - may still require zoning development permit; Retaining walls retaining less than 4 feet of unbalanced fill (not requiring structural design under IRC R404.4); Water tanks supported on grade, capacity under 5,000 gallons, height-to-width ratio 2:1 or less - may still require zoning development permit; Sidewalks and driveways (building permit exempt; check Planning and Zoning for grading/development permit requirements); Interior finish work: painting, papering, tiling, carpeting, cabinets, countertops, and similar work; Prefabricated swimming pools with a depth of less than 24 inches; Playground equipment; Window awnings projecting under 54 inches from the exterior wall without additional support; Decks 30 inches or less above grade with no guardrails required and not serving the required egress door - may still require zoning development permit; Grade-level, unconnected conex/shipping containers under 350 square feet used only for storage (Utah state amendment) - may still require zoning development permit; Minor electrical, gas, mechanical, and plumbing repairs and in-kind replacements (no new rough work); Agricultural buildings not for human occupancy and without plumbing or electrical wiring -- but a Certificate of Land Use Compliance (CLUC) from Grand County Planning and Zoning may still be required, along with the Agricultural Exemption Acknowledgment.
 Note: Grand County zoning development permits are required for some of these exempt items.
 Grand County explicitly states that even for building-permit-exempt work, 'contact Grand County Planning and Zoning at 435-259-1343' to confirm whether a zoning development permit is needed.
+When in doubt, confirm with the local building department before starting work.